 Paid plans

-Once subscribed, your allowance increases to 150 messages per month.
+Once subscribed, your allowance is 100 messages per month (or 200 for plans started before May 2026).
 Usage resets on your monthly billing date.

 Overage charges